Our Projects

 Spot Lighting in the Conservation Reserve

 Once a quarter, SLNC hosts a spot-lighting tour of our local conservation reserve.
-We know it hosts BooBook Owls, Tawny Frog Mouths, Owlet Nightjars, Ring-tail Possums, Brush-tail Possums, Red-necked Wallabies & numerous frogs and spiders.
+We know it hosts BooBook Owls, Tawny Frog Mouths, Owlet Nightjars, Squirrell Gliders, Yellow-bellied gliders, Ring-tail Possums, Brush-tail Possums, Phascogales, Red-necked Wallabies, Eastern Grey Kangaroos, & more than 10 species of frogs, stone and velvet geckos and some interesting spiders.

 Nest-box Installation in the Conservation Reserve